 Further reading: How To Write A Better Bio

-Your network reflects your personal brand, so assess its scope and diversity.
+Assess the breadth, depth and diversity of your network.
 If it’s limited to an industry, job function or geography, branch out.
-Look to connect with current or recent directors (who are often the first contacted for board opportunities), select board recruiters and those who work with boards (like M&A attorneys or VCs), who may hear about open seats.
+Look to connect with current or recent directors (who are often the first contacted for board opportunities), select board recruiters and those who work with boards (like M&A attorneys, accountants, valuation consultants and VCs), who may hear about open seats.
 When others within your circles are plugged in, the likelihood someone will approach you about board roles increases.

-Lastly, can you articulate your value as a potential board director to people in your network and define what differentiates you from other candidates?
+Also, be sure you can verbally articulate your value as a potential board director to people in your network and define what differentiates you from other candidates.
 This is essential (just as it would be for a job opportunity).

 If you want a seat at the table, dress the part.
-How you dress in your everyday professional life impacts impressions you make (and you never know what or when opportunities may arise).
-At meetings, events and conferences — where your visibility is multiplied — this is even more true.
-You may work in an industry or company where business casual dress is the norm, but consider dressing up to your target level instead of your current one.
+How you dress in your everyday professional life in-person and on-screen impacts impressions you make (and you never know what or when opportunities may arise).
+At meetings, events and conferences -- where your visibility is multiplied -- this is even more true.
+You may work in an industry or company where business casual dress is the norm and more broadly, dress codes have somewhat relaxed since the pandemic, but consider dressing up to your target level instead of your current one.
 Remember, directors are public faces of an organization, so your individual choices can have broader impact.

 Further reading: What Your Style Says About Your Personal Brand

-If you use Facebook, Twitter or Instagram — even for personal use — always assume that your activity is public information.
+If you use Facebook, Twitter or Instagram -- even for personal use -- always assume that your activity is public information.
 A private account is never really private, so make sure that what you post/like/share/comment on doesn’t create a potential liability for (or drive away) a company on whose board you’d like to serve.
-Digital memory is long too, so if you used poor judgment online a few years back, clean up and delete old activity.
+Digital memory is long too, so if you slipped and may have used poor judgment online a few years back, clean up and delete old activity.

-If you’d like to be considered for board positions, adjust your personal brand to include and promote your best qualities for the boardroom.
-By drawing attention to board-relevant experience and characteristics, those involved in board recruitment (or influential in identifying potential candidates) will not only see a successful operational executive, but also a desirable board candidate too.
+If you want to be considered for board positions, adjust your personal brand to include and promote your best qualities for the boardroom.
+By drawing attention to board-relevant experience and characteristics, those involved in board recruitment or influential in identifying potential candidates will not only see a successful executive, but also a desirable board candidate too.